xsltdev/nodejsdev.ru/docs/api/fs.md

 <!--type=misc-->

-On Linux and macOS systems, `fs.watch()` resolves the path to an [inode][] and watches the inode.
+On Linux and macOS systems, `fs.watch()` resolves the path to an [inode][inode] and watches the inode.
 If the watched path is deleted and recreated, it is assigned a new inode.
 The watch will emit an event for the delete but will continue watching the _original_ inode.
 Events for the new inode will not be emitted.
 This is expected behavior.

 AIX files retain the same inode for the lifetime of a file.
 Saving and closing a watched file on AIX will result in two notifications (one for adding new content, and one for truncation).